jzenkner/regism.github.io/index.md

+# Shedding Light on Task Decomposition in Program Synthesis: The Driving Force of the Synthesizer Model
 ## Abstract

 Task decomposition is a fundamental mechanism in program synthesis, enabling complex problems to be broken down into manageable subtasks.
 ExeDec, a state-of-the-art program synthesis framework, employs this approach by combining a Subgoal Model for decomposition and a Synthesizer Model for program generation to facilitate compositional generalization.
 In this work, we develop REGISM, an adaptation of ExeDec that removes decomposition guidance and relies solely on iterative execution-driven synthesis.